Drug information provided by: IBM Micromedex

 It is very important to follow carefully any instructions from your doctor about:

-Alcohol—Drinking alcohol may cause severe low blood sugar.
+Alcohol—Drinking alcohol may cause severe low blood sugar and increase risk for lactic acidosis.
 Discuss this with your doctor.

 Other medicines—Do not take other medicines unless they have been discussed with your doctor.
 This especially includes nonprescription medicines such as aspirin, and medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems.